tsheeran1/Inst-RPI-in-VirtualBox-Mac/3 (alternate) Download standard debian netinst image.md

   ## There.
 Thats all for this step

-  Next we will configure a Virual Machine and Install the operating system
+  Next we will install Debian in the previously configured virtual machine.
+  After that we will install Guest Additions

   The fun has only started.